Dry mouth commonly referred to as xerostomia is a chronic condition that affects a large portion of the population.

 What are the common causes of dry mouth?

-3. Conditions such as Sjorgen’s Syndrome, Diabetes, Lupus, or Cerebral Palsy
+- Conditions such as Sjogren’s Syndrome, Diabetes, Lupus, or Cerebral Palsy

-Saliva’s main function is maintain the well being of your gums and teeth by helping your mouth rid of harmful bacteria and virus as well as buffer the pH of your mouth.
+Saliva’s main function is to maintain the well-being of your gums and teeth by helping your mouth rid of harmful bacteria and viruses as well as buffer the pH of your mouth.
 Dry mouth should not be taken lightly it.
-Dry mouth is associated with pain, dental disease including caries (cavities), infections, and periodontal disease.
+Dry mouth is associated with pain, and dental disease including caries (cavities), infections, and periodontal disease.

 What are the effects of dry mouth on your oral health?

-1. Less saliva makes your mouth more acidic and therefore, more susceptible to bacteria causing cavities.
+- Less saliva makes your mouth more acidic and therefore, more susceptible to bacteria-causing cavities.

-3. You teeth and gums are then more susceptible by attacks of bacteria.
+- Your teeth and gums are then more susceptible to attacks of bacteria.

-4. Food is more difficult to chew and this leads to more wear and tear on your teeth.
+- Food is more difficult to chew, and this leads to more wear and tear on your teeth.

-5. Teeth have a hard time rematerializing (or strengthening) due to lack of minerals contained in saliva.
+- Teeth have a hard time rematerializing (or strengthening) due to the lack of minerals contained in saliva.

 What are some things you can do to help protect your teeth from the harmful effects of dry mouth?

-1. Sip on water frequently throughout the day.
-We recommend tap water because it contains very small amounts of fluoride.
+- Sip on water frequently throughout the day.
+We recommend tap water because it contains small amounts of fluoride.

-2. Consider a diet with more chewy foods that are mineral and vitamin rich.
+- Consider a diet with more chewy foods that are mineral and vitamin-rich.

-3. Chew sugar free gums or suck on sugar free candy to encourage saliva flow.
+- Chew sugar-free gums or suck on sugar-free candy to encourage saliva flow.